VolkovLabs/balena-nfs/README.md

 ### Requirements

+- balenaOS 2.99.27+rev1 is required for NFS4.
-- balenaOS 2.98 is required.
+- balenaOS 2.98 is required for NFS3.

 ## balenaCloud